open-mmlab/mmsegmentation/docs/getting_started.md

 The training and validation set of DRIVE could be download from [here](https://drive.grand-challenge.org/).
 Before that, you should register an account.
 Currently '1st_manual' is not provided officially.

-To convert DRIVE dataset to mmsegmentation format, you should run the following command:
+To convert DRIVE dataset to MMSegmentation format, you should run the following command:

 ```shell
 python tools/convert_datasets/drive.py /path/to/training.zip /path/to/test.zip